dpezely/anagram-phrases/README.md

 This is a command-line utility for handling a single query per run.

-Compile using [Rust](http://rust-lang.org/) Edition 2018 or newer, which is available for BSD Unix, Linux, macOS, Windows and other operating systems:
+Compile using [Rust](http://rust-lang.org/) 1.80 or newer, which is available for BSD Unix, Linux, macOS, Windows and other operating systems:

     cargo build --release